 Acronis True Image 2014 costs $50 ($30 to upgrade from a previous version).
 It can be combined with 250GB of cloud storage for an extra $5/month.

-The cloud backup option is useful for protecting your data from fire, theft, flooding, and other disasters that a local backup can’t protect you from.
+The cloud backup option is useful for protecting your data from fire, theft, flooding, and other disasters that a local backup wouldn’t help with.

 I downloaded the 30 day free trial and was emailed a serial number to use.
 As with previous versions, the installation was very easy.
 I simply clicked through the menus, accepted the licence agreement, and it was done.